-Theory 2: Value-Belief-Norm (VBN) Theory (Stern et al., 1999; Stern, 2000)

-In general, Value-Belief-Norm (VBN) theory builds upon some earlier theoretical constructs.
-It connects value theory, the norm-activation model, and the NEP viewpoint using a causal series of connected variables that lead to relevant behaviour.
-These connected variables in VBN are: (1) personal values (biospheric, altruistic, and egoistic), (2) ecological worldview (NEP), (3) awareness of undesirable consequences (AC), (4) ascription of responsibility to self (AR), and (5) personal norms (PN) for acting pro-environmentally (Figure 2).
+Theory 2: VBN theory (Stern et al., 1999; Stern, 2000).
+In general, VBN theory builds upon some earlier theoretical constructs.
+It connects value theory, the NAM, and the NEP viewpoint using a causal series of connected variables that lead to relevant behaviour.
+These connected variables in VBN are personal values (biospheric, altruistic, and egoistic), ecological worldview (NEP), awareness of undesirable consequences (AC), ascription of responsibility to self (AR), and PN for acting pro-environmentally (Figure 2).